 Andrew Jackson found a house in Nauvoo to live in during the winter.
-In January, his father, Peter Shupe, visited him and convinced him they could live better out in the country than in the city, so on January 23, 1844, Andrew Jackson moved his family southeast to join his father's family in Brown County (near Rushville), while his father-in-law, Michael Creager, moved to the mouth of Camp Creek, about 16 miles northeast of Nauvoo17 (see Map 1).
+In January, his father, Peter Shupe, visited him and convinced him they could live better out in the country than in the city, so on January 23, 1844, Andrew Jackson moved his family southeast to join his father's family in Brown County (near Rushville), while his father-in-law, Michael Creager, moved to the mouth of Camp Creek, about 16 miles northeast of Nauvoo (see Map 1).
 In Brown County, the Shupes farmed and setup a blacksmith shop, which was their main occupation (see Map 1).

-In 1843 the Thatcher family met Mormon missionaries.
+1843 In 1843 the Thatcher family met Mormon missionaries.
 Frederick W. Cox was a counselor in the Stake Presidency in the Mormon settlement called Lima, but he was also called to serve as a missionary.
 Lima was about half way between Nauvoo and Quincy, but over a hundred miles away from Springfield, Illinois where the Thatchers lived.

 The Thatcher family embraced the gospel and joined the Church.
-18 Hezekiah (34) and his wife Alena (34) were baptized on December 19, 1843 in the middle of the winter.
+Hezekiah (34) and his wife Alena (34) were baptized on December 19, 1843 in the middle of the winter.

 Elder Cox did the baptisms and recorded in his diary that "in order to reach the water, ice to the thickness of a foot had to be cut away."
 He also said, the ordinance "was witnessed by a considerable number of people who were much affected, many of them shedding tears."

-In Scotland, William S. Muir (21) noticed a pretty girl who started coming to church in 1843.
+1843 In Scotland, William S. Muir (21) noticed a pretty girl who started coming to church in 1843.
 Her name was Jane Robb (21).
 She had also joined the Church.
 She was a servant girl, but the family she worked for wouldn't let her out at night to see William, so she would sneak out after the family went to sleep.
 One night, William came as usual and waited in the barn for Jane to come see him.
 Unfortunately, that night she went straight to sleep, and William got locked in the barn until she let him out the next morning.
-19

-William and Jane decided to marry and gather with the saints in Nauvoo.
+1844 William and Jane decided to marry and gather with the saints in Nauvoo.
 They were married on January 1, 1844.
 About 6 weeks later they were part of the 81 Mormons who sailed for America on the ship Swanton.
 The crossing of the Atlantic took 54 days.
 When they arrived at New Orleans, they boarded a steamboat and traveled up the Mississippi River for 12 days to get to Nauvoo.

 They arrived about midnight on April 18, 1844.
-Joseph Smith wrote in his journal that about 80 saints arrived in Nauvoo.22 William and Jane were among them.
+Joseph Smith wrote in his journal that about 80 saints arrived in Nauvoo.
+William and Jane were among them.

-Sometime in May, they found a place to live 23 just 10 blocks north of the Nauvoo Temple 24 (see Map 2) Even though the temple was only partly finished, the basement area, where the baptismal font was located, had been dedicated and used for proxy baptisms for the dead beginning in November 1841.
+Sometime in May, they found a place to live just 10 blocks north of the Nauvoo Temple (see Map 2) Even though the temple was only partly finished, the basement area, where the baptismal font was located, had been dedicated and used for proxy baptisms for the dead beginning in November 1841.

-In Scotland, William and Jane had learned about proxy baptisms for the salvation of the dead.
+William and Jane had learned about proxy baptisms for salvation of the dead, in Scotland.
 Now that they were in Nauvoo, they could do something for their beloved family members who were dead.
-So, on May 14, 1844 they went to the temple baptistery together and were baptized for 13 deceased relatives, including grandparents, great grandparents, uncles, aunts, and cousins.25 men donated every 10th day in labor on temple construction.29 It is possible that William could have worked on the temple together with another of our Nauvoo family members.
+So, on May 14, 1844 they went to the temple baptistery together and were baptized for 13 deceased relatives, including grandparents, great grandparents, uncles, aunts, and cousins.